- The Founding of Carleton University and the Faculty of Public Affairs

 In 1958 he joined the federal Department of External Affairs and served in Geneva, New Delhi, Washington and Ottawa.
 His appointments as deputy minister included: Indian and Northern Affairs (1975-1977), Transport Canada (1979-1983), Regional Industrial Expansion (1985-1986), Energy, Mines and Resources (1986-1988), and Employment and Immigration Canada (1988-1992).
 He received the Public Service Outstanding Achievement Award in 1989.

 He retired from public service in 1992, but remained as engaged and energetic as ever.
-In addition to serving as an active and activist Chancellor of Carleton University, from 1993 to 1994 he was a visiting professor at the University of Toronto, and from 1993 to 1999 he was a visiting fellow at Queen’s University.
+In addition to serving as an activist and Chancellor of Carleton University, from 1993 to 1994 he was a visiting professor at the University of Toronto, and from 1993 to 1999 he was a visiting fellow at Queen’s University.
 He was Chair of the Public Policy Forum from 1992 to 1994, and Chair of the Canadian Policy Research Networks from 1999 to 2006.

 He was made an Officer of the Order of Canada in 1989 and was promoted to Companion in 2000.
 He received honorary doctorates from the University of Western Ontario, the University of Calgary, the University of Alberta and Carleton University.
 In 2000, he was elected an Honorary Fellow of Pembroke College, Oxford.